erobwen/liquefy/documents/FlowUserGuide.md

   }
 ```

 Whenever any data read by expensiveComputation, or the lambda sent to ensure, the ensure lambda will run again, ensuring that computationResult will allways be updated correctly.
-By default, the ensure will be executed in `updateModelTime`, before any component starts to rebuild.
+By default, the ensure will be executed in `updateModelTime`, before any component starts to rerender.

 # Standardized component parameters